simonehagey/orbdot/docs/source/model_fitting.rst

 Fixed Parameter Values
 ======================
-The "fixed" parameter values are used as a default when a given parameter is not set to vary in a model fit.
-These values are taken from the star-planet :ref:`system info file <info-file>` that is passed to the :class:`~orbdot.star_planet.StarPlanet` class.
+The "fixed" parameter values are used when a given parameter is not allowed to vary in a model fit.
+They are taken from the star-planet :ref:`system info file <info-file>` that is passed to the :class:`~orbdot.star_planet.StarPlanet` class.

 Updating Fixed Values
 ---------------------
-The fixed values may be updated at any time by calling the :meth:`orbdot.star_planet.StarPlanet.update_default` method.
-For example,
+The fixed parameter values may be updated at any time by calling the :meth:`~orbdot.star_planet.StarPlanet.update_default` method:

 .. code-block:: python

     wasp12.update_default('P0', 3.14)

 This may be particularly useful if you wish to update the default values between model fits.
-For example, the following code snippet fits a constant-period timing model and uses the best-fit orbital period and reference transit times to update the fixed values for a subsequent radial velocity fit:
+For example, the following code snippet fits a constant-period timing model and uses the best-fit results to update the fixed values before running a radial velocity model fit:

 .. code-block:: python